ixa-ehu/ixa-pipe-pos/README.md

 + **Dictionary-based lemmatization** for English and Spanish.

 For this first release we provide two reasonably fast POS tagging models based on the Perceptron (Collins 2002) and Maximum Entropy (Ratnaparkhi 1999) algorithms.
-To avoid duplication of efforts, we use the machine learning API provided by the [Apache OpenNLP project](http://opennlp.apache.org).
-Additionally, we have added dictionary-based lemmatization.
+To avoid duplication of efforts, we use and contribute to the machine learning API provided by the [Apache OpenNLP project](http://opennlp.apache.org).
+Additionally, we have added other features such as dictionary-based lemmatization, multiword and clitic pronoun treatment, etc, as described below.

+ixa-pipe-pos is distributed under Apache License version 2.0 (see LICENSE.txt for details).

+### Resources

+**The contents of this package are required for compilation**.
+Therefore, please get and **unpack** the contents of this tarball in the **src/main/resources/** directory inside ixa-pipe-pos.

+The following resources **include lemmatization and multiword dictionaries**, and are available in the [pos-resources.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/pos-resources.tgz) package.
+Note that the dictionaries come with their own licences, please do comply with them:

++ **Lemmatizer Dictionaries**:
+  + **English**:
+    + **Plain text dictionary**: en-lemmatizer.dict is a "word\tlemma\tpostag" dictionary in plain text to perform lemmatization.
+    + **Morfologik-stemming**: english.dict is the same as en-lemmas.dict but binarized as a finite state automata. using the morfologik-stemming project (see NOTICE file for details). **this is the default**
+  + **Spanish**:
+    + **Plain text dictionary**: es-lemmatizer.dict.
+    + **Morfologik stemming**: spanish.dict.

++ **Multiword Dictionaries**:
+  + **Spanish**: es-locutions.dict contains a list of multiword expressions in Spanish.
+  + **Galician**: gl-locutions.dict contains a list of multiword expressions in Galician.

+To use the resources "as is" just download the package, copy it and untar it intto the src/main/resources directory.

 ### Models

-The following resources are provided in the [pos-resources.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/pos-resources.tgz) package:
+The following pre-trained models are provided in the [pos-models-$version.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/pos-models-1.3.0.tgz) package:

 + **English POS Models**:
   + Penn Treebank: **en-pos-perceptron-c0-b3-dev.bin**: 97.06